enayet123/BackupOnEventPlugin/README.md

 `config.yml` can be used to define which events trigger a backup and to control backup announcement or messages.

+Backups can have a minimum time interval set, using the `minimumIntervalInMinutes` field, which prevents backups being triggered multiple times by different users within the defined time period.
+The `maxInMegaBytes` field defines the maximum amount of storage the plugin can use for backups.
+If this is exceeded the plugin will delete the oldest backup.

 **Events that trigger a backup**:
   - Player join event
   - Player quit event